dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

 ![Publish](docs/publish.png)

-You can also click on the "Versions" tab and should notice `1.25-3` is present and Valid=Yes.
+You can also click on the "Versions" tab and should notice `1.25-6` is present and valid.
 If any versions are invalid it is likely due to a path issue to the `Dockstore.cwl`, `Dockerfile`, or `Dockstore.wdl` (if used) files.
 In BAMStats I used the default value of `Dockstore.cwl` and `Dockerfile` in the root repo directory so this was not an issue.

 ![Publish](docs/versions_toggle.png)